 Before anyone can work on an Australian construction site, they must have attained White Card accreditation.

-A Person Conducting a Business or Undertaking (PCBUs) in control of construction sites in South Australia are obliged to accept interstate White Cards under WHS Regulation 318 - Recognition of general construction induction training cards issued in other jurisdictions.
+PCBUs in control of construction sites in South Australia are obliged to accept interstate White Cards under WHS Regulation 318 - Recognition of general construction induction training cards issued in other jurisdictions.

 All cards issued after 1 July 2011 have photographic ID.
-Cards issued before that date (without photo ID) remain acceptable.
+Cards issued before that date, without photo ID, remain acceptable.
 A person in control of a construction site may ask a worker to undertake refresher training if they consider it necessary, in which case a new card and photo ID will be issued by the RTO.

 Although White Cards carry SafeWork SA's name, trainee records are kept by individual RTOs.
 If you lose your card you can seek a replacement from the RTO where you completed your original training.
 This may incur a fee.

 The National Register of Vocational Education and Training provides a list of RTOs approved to deliver White Card training.
 Look for the course reference CPCCWHS1001 - Prepare to work safely in the construction industry.

 To conduct White Card training in South Australia RTOs must apply for the specified training unit from the Australian Skills Quality Authority (ASQA), the national authority that oversees and regulates RTO operations.

 When the course details are listed on the ASQA website and the RTO demonstrates that they meet the necessary conditions and criteria, they may enter into an agreement with SafeWork SA to issue White Cards.